 We access, preserve and share your information with regulators, law enforcement or others:

-When we have a good-faith belief it is necessary to: detect, prevent and address fraud, unauthorized use of the Tests, violations of our terms or policies, or other harmful or illegal activity; to protect ourselves (including our rights, property or Tests), you or others, including as part of investigations or regulatory inquiries; or to prevent death or imminent bodily harm.
+When we have a good-faith belief that it is necessary to: detect, prevent and address fraud, unauthorised use of the Tests, violations of our terms or policies, or other harmful or illegal activity; to protect ourselves (including our rights, property or Tests), you or others, including as part of investigations or regulatory inquiries; or to prevent death or imminent bodily harm.
 For example, if relevant, we provide information to and receive information from third-party partners about the reliability of your account to prevent fraud, abuse and other harmful activity on and off our Tests.